-Erin R. Dunkerly is a trial attorney at the firm’s South Pasadena office.
+Erin R. Dunkerly is a trial attorney and partner at the firm’s South Pasadena office.
 Her practice focuses on professional liability and public entity defense.

 Ms. Dunkerly has been with the firm since 2007.
 She has been rated a Super Lawyer Rising Star in 2012 and 2015-2018.
 She has tried cases in both state and federal courts and has presented on issues related to professional negligence to the Pasadena Bar Association and the American Institute of Architects.
 Ms. Dunkerly is a member of the American Bar Association (Center for Professional Responsibility, Section of Litigation, and Tort Trial and Insurance Practice Section); Federal Bar Association, Los Angeles Chapter; Los Angeles County Bar Association; Pasadena Bar Association; Women Lawyers Association of Los Angeles; and the Professional Liability Underwriting Society.
 She is an active member of the community, volunteering as a suicide prevention advocate at the state and national levels.